-All personal articles (clothing, notebooks, PE uniform, book covers, lunch boxes, calculators, etc.) should be labeled with the name of the student.
+All personal articles (e.g., electronic devices, swimsuits, towels, clothing, notebooks, PE uniforms, book covers, lunch boxes, water bottles, calculators) should be labeled with the name of the student.
 All articles lost and then found by someone other than the owner should be given to the school receptionist.
-Found articles will be stored at the Lost and Found storage area.
-Periodically those articles that are not claimed will be turned over to a local charitable organization.
+Found articles will be placed in the Lost and Found storage area.
+Periodically, articles that are not claimed will be turned over to a local charitable organization.